 stories by Samir Torres

-How many video games can you name just by looking at one letter from their logo?
+How many games can you identify by looking at single screenshots from their opening cinematics?